 Our people remain at the core of who we are and how we define ourselves, and so we are proud to have partnered with two organizations to actively support the recruitment, development, and retention of diverse professionals across our organization.

-Arbor has established a partnership with Project Destined (“PD”), a real estate finance focused internship program, providing minority college students with the ability to gain and finetune technical, financial and leadership skills and which, as a by-product, gives us the opportunity to source additional diverse talent.
-Six talented Arbor employees, representing several different areas of our business, will be representing Arbor as mentors in PD’s Summer 2022 session.
+Arbor has continued to grow its partnership with Project Destined (“PD”), a real estate finance-focused internship program, providing minority college students with the ability to gain and finetune technical, financial and leadership skills and which, as a by-product, gives us the opportunity to source additional diverse talent.
+Six talented Arbor employees, representing several different areas of our business, represented Arbor as mentors in PD’s Summer 2022 and Spring 2023 sessions.

 Arbor also encourages its employees to support industry-focused organizations and committees that are committed to creating, launching, and managing DEI initiatives within our space.
 Such organizations include Commercial Real Estate Women Network (CREW) and the CRE Finance Council (CREFC) Women’s Network.

 We plan to continue developing initiatives and supporting organizations that ultimately further espouse our DEI goals and values.